-At the end of each year we play our Gold Cup at a prestigious course in the UK, in 2018 it was held at Celtic Manor and this year at The Belfry.
-The Gold Cup winner is decided on the total number of points from his best five games
+At the end of each year we play our Gold Cup at a prestigious course in the UK, in 2019 it was held at The Belfry, this year, depending on travel restrictions, we head off the sunny Portugal.

 The Belfry is synonymous with golf and has hosted more Ryder Cup tournaments than any other venue in the world.
 The three stunning courses, sculpted from acres of lush North Warwickshire countryside, have provoked some of the most dramatic moments in the history of the sport.
 Located just outside of Birmingham, these award winning golf courses attract players from across the UK and further afield looking to relive the Ryder Cup magic.